arkadius/tsc-reload/README.md

 [![Build Status](https://travis-ci.org/TouK/tsc-reload.svg)](https://travis-ci.org/TouK/tsc-reload)

-*tsc-reload* is a TypeSafe config wrapper for automatic reloadable configuration
+*tsc-reload* is a tiny library in java that can be used for configuration reloading.
+In basic usage it wraps *TypeSafe config* but it is only an optional dependency and can be used with any configuration parsing approach.

 ## Overview

-When you use plain *TypeSafe* config, you probably load config on bootstrap phase of your project.
+When you use plain *TypeSafe config*, you probably load config on bootstrap phase of your project.
 When configuration content will change, you need to restart your application.
 Thanks to *tsc-reload*, you decide when you want to use current value from configuration.

-Sample *TypeSafe* config usage code:
+Sample *TypeSafe config* usage code:
 ```java
 import com.typesafe.config.*